G-structure/rat_attack/planner/main_prompt.md

 Repository contract (you enforce it)
 	•	planner/spec.md — authoritative spec (read-only).
 	•	planner/human.md — human guidance and hints (read at the start of each step).
-	•	planner/progress.md — your running checklist (you maintain it).
+	•	planner/progress.md — append-only running checklist you maintain; never edit or delete existing lines.
+Start each block with `§` (e.g., `§ PLAN 005`, `§ UPDATE 005`) so the active step is searchable.
 	•	planner/prompts/ — your step prompts live here as:
 	•	planner/prompts/{NNN}_test.md — prompt for the Test-Writer agent.
 	•	planner/prompts/{NNN}_code.md — prompt for the Code-Solver agent.